 Hours after Stephanie McMahon resigned as co-CEO following her father's return from retirement, another big piece of WWE news surfaced.
-Though unconfirmed, the Saudi Arabia Public Investment Fund may be WWE's new owner.
-Here's an update on all that's happened in WWE world and who owns it today.
+The Saudi Arabia Public Investment Fund was named as an interested buyer of WWE.
+Did the deal go through?
+Here's an update on all that has happened in the WWE world and who owns it now.

 Who bought WWE?

-WWE has faced quite a bit of turmoil recently, especially since the July 2022 allegations that led to Vince McMahon's retirement from the top position at the company.
+WWE has faced quite a bit of turmoil, especially since the July 2022 allegations that led to Vince McMahon's brief retirement from the top position at the company.
 His daughter Stephanie was chairwoman of WWE and the co-CEO along with Nick Khan, but on Jan.
 10, she announced she was stepping down, leaving Khan as the sole CEO.

-As ESPN reported, Stephanie's resignation comes just days after Vince McMahon came out of retirement to rejoin the WWE's board.
+As ESPN reported, Stephanie's resignation came just days after Vince McMahon came out of retirement to rejoin the WWE's board.
 McMahon said he was returning to "fully capitalize" on WWE's upcoming media rights negotiations.
-The Wall Street Journal also reported that McMahon was returning to pursue a possible sale of the company.
+The Wall Street Journal also reported that McMahon returned to pursue a possible sale of the company.

 Did Saudi Arabia buy WWE?

 Although there was a bit of a media frenzy late on Jan.
-10 indicating a sale to the Saudi Arabia Public Investment Fund was likely, newer reports indicate that it's so far only a rumor.
+10, 2023, indicating a sale to the Saudi Arabia Public Investment Fund was likely, newer reports indicate that it was only a rumor.
 TMZ sources note that Saudi Arabia's fund didn't buy the wrestling entertainment company.

-Bleacher Report also denies the reports that WWE has been sold, although there's still a possibility of it happening.
+Bleacher Report also denied the reports that WWE had been sold.
 Fans of WWE have speculated since the allegations surfaced against McMahon that he might try to orchestrate a sale that would allow him to remain at the WWE's helm.
+And it appears they were right.

-The leadership at WWE has shifted quite a bit in recent months.
-Of course, McMahon's departure from the CEO position last July was a major move.
+The leadership at WWE has shifted quite a bit in 2023.
+Of course, McMahon's departure from the CEO position in July 2022 was a major move.
 Stephanie stepped up to co-lead the company with Khan.
 Her husband, Paul 'Triple H' Levesque, serves as chief content officer.

 Stephanie stated on her social media accounts: "WWE is in such a strong position that I have decided to return to my leave and take it one step further with my official resignation.
 I look forward to cheering on WWE from the other side of the business, where I started when I was a little kid, as a pure fan."